AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-5/README.md

   encryption-config.yaml /var/lib/kubernetes/
 ```

+These certificates are used to secure communication between the API server, etcd, and other Kubernetes components.

+### Set Internal IP and Public IP Addresses

-The instance internal IP address will be used to advertise the API Server to members of the cluster.
+The instance `internal IP` address will be used to advertise the API Server to members of the cluster.
 Retrieve the internal IP address for the current compute instance:

-## Controller-0

-### Set `INTERNAL_IP`
+### For Controller-0

 If you already know the internal IP of the instance, you can set it like this:

 ```bash